Azurency/CQUI_Community-Edition/README.md

   * adding toggles for each individual smartbanner component #280
   * changing housing to show as a simple difference in the smartbanner #289
   * fixing a bug that caused Corps to not queue correctly #302
+  * fixing a bug that broke the auto yield icon toggling setting
+  * fixing a bug causing custom map pins to be colored incorrectly (#154) in #428
+  * implementing a workshop-friendly method for creating custom default settings (#329) in #430
 * @OfekA for providing the improved resource dimming feature in #54
 * @zeyangl for adding new options to the resource dimming feature in #146
 * @Remolten for adding the 2nd highest envoy holder info to the main Citystate screen in #208